linkerd/rfc/design/0005-simplify-state-management.md

 which is a direct marshal of `Values` struct created from the `installOptions` passed through CLI flags.
 This `valuesOverride` will also contain any extra configuration created by the CLI i.e keys, etc other than the fields from `values.yaml`.
+This new secret will be pure yaml, unlike the json and protobuf strings we have currently, as it's probably not worth the extra conversions.

+This new configuration secret will only be accessible from the CLI, and access won't be granted to any service account, except perhaps `linkerd-web` in order to perform linkerd check in the dashboard.

 Currently, `linkerd-config` is used by most components to know cluster configuration(like `cluster-domain`, etc) and components like proxy-injector